IntelligentRoboticsLab/ugv_ws/README.md

         ```

-The other functionalities are explained in the documention of the each of the ugv-packages
+The other functionalities are explained in the documention of the each of the [ugv packages](https://github.com/IntelligentRoboticsLab/ugv_ws/tree/ros2-humble-develop/src/ugv_main/) and the [Waveshare documentation](https://www.waveshare.com/wiki/UGV_Rover_Jetson_Orin_ROS2).